Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 .. note::
     If the tag is moved, all previous information will be deleted on Tuleap side and recreated with new ones.

-On GitLab side, no backlink is added.
+On GitLab side, no backlink can be added because it's not possible to add comments on tags.

 Reference a GitLab commit or merge request
 ''''''''''''''''''''''''''''''''''''''''''